Nanolx/NanoDroid/doc/GAppsRemoval.md

 If the installation of NanoDroid is not an upgrade from a previous version, the following **data** will also be cleared:

+* com.android.vending
+* com.google.android.gms
+* com.google.android.gsf
+* com.google.android.gsf.login
 * com.google.android.feedback
-* com.google.android.gsf.login
-* com.google.android.location
-* com.google.android.youtube
 * com.mgoogle.android.gms

 ## List of removed location services